securesign/rhtas-console-ui/README.md

 Make sure the `ubi.repo` file has all repositories enabled `enabled = 1` and then:

+Also make sure the `ubi.repo` contains only repositories from https://github.com/release-engineering/rhtap-ec-policy/blob/main/data/known_rpm_repositories.yml .
+Change the repository names manually if needed.
+E.g.

+- `ubi-9-for-baseos-rpms` change it to `ubi-9-for-x86_64-baseos-rpms` as only the latter is an accepted repository in Konflux.

+Finally execute the command below to generage th lock file:

 ```
 rpm-lockfile-prototype --image $BASE_IMAGE rpms.in.yaml
 ```